Do not forget to use our mobile app. It will make your journey around the city way more interesting.

 Founded by Kapitsa, this institution became the site where several key discoveries were made.
 Some of them were subsequently awarded Nobel Prizes.

-Pyotr Kapitsa, who worked from 1921 to 1934 with the great Ernest Rutherford returned to the Soviet Union to participate in the Mendeleev Congress.
-Kapitsa was not allowed to go back to the UK with accordance to the decision of the secret commission of the Politburo of the Central Committee of the CPSU, and he was forced to continue his studies in Moscow.
-This story has become a great scientific and political scandal, but physicist and remained in a "golden cage" until Stalin's death and resignation of party officials of 1930s.
+Pyotr Kapitsa, who worked from 1921 to 1934 with the great Ernest Rutherford, returned to the Soviet Union to participate in the Mendeleev Congress.
+Kapitsa was not allowed to go back to the UK in accordance with the decision of the secret commission of the Politburo of the Central Committee of the CPSU, and he was forced to continue his studies in Moscow.
+This story became a great scientific and political scandal, but physicist remained in a "golden cage" until Stalin's death and resignation of party officials of 1930s.

 Vernadsky, for example, said: "An international scandal will happen in case of the empowerment of the government’s decision not to allow Kapitsa to go back to England.
 Kapitsa is a member of the British Royal Society and they will take all the necessary action to ensure his return.
 The science is an international subject, and everyone should be allowed to work wherever he wants, and on topics that he finds interesting."
 Favorsky stated: "It is impossible to create by order.
 Kapitsa will refuse to do so".
-The reference document of NKVD summarized the mood of academics as follows: they "Generally against the Kapitza’s capture and find his forced separation from his two children, living in England and receiving education there, and his well-equipped laboratory unacceptable."
+The reference document of NKVD summarized the mood of academics as follows: they "spoke in general against the decision taken in relation to Kapitsa, consider such an enforced separation of Kapitsa from his two children living in England receiving education there and the destruction of his well-equipped laboratory unacceptable."

 Institute buildings were constructed in the Lenin Hills with accelerated pace.
 Not only academic buildings, but also the cottage where, after the death of Academician his museum was located, were situated at the extensive grounds there.

-Construction was conducted from May to December 1935 by architects P. Nikolaev, BM Iofan, EN Stamo involving GA Aseeva.
+Construction was conducted from May to December 1935 by architects P. Nikolaev, B.M.
+Iofan, E.N.
+Stamo involving G.A.
+Aseeva.
 Fixings of defects took over a year.
-Installation of equipment purchased in England from Rutherford's laboratory, completed in June 1936, Main building of the Institute designed in Art Deco style.
+Installation of equipment purchased in England from Rutherford's laboratory, was completed in June 1936, Main building of the Institute were designed in Art Deco style.
 Neoclassical forms were geometricized and simplified, but the total volume composition tends to the classics design.
 Portico of the main entrance is flanked by two buildings, almost no decoration except for square columns, square windows and door trims as small cornice.